 There's another type of income calculation used for other tax calculation purposes.
 This is called modified adjusted gross income, or MAGI.

 - Your MAGI number starts with the adjusted gross income figure

 - Adds back some of the deductions taken

 - Plus some other items like foreign income (if you have any)

 The MAGI number is used on your 1040 form to determine how much of an IRA deduction you can take.

 Thinking About Your Deduction(s)

 One way this law tries to kill two birds with one stone is by increasing the "standard deduction" you can take if you don't want to itemize all your deductions, or if the standard deduction is actually higher than the amount you'd have if you'd itemized.
-Last year, the standard deduction was $6,350 for individuals and $12,700 for married couples filing jointly.
-For 2018, those amounts have nearly doubled — to $12,000 and $24,000, respectively.
-The TCJA also limits the amount of certain deductions you can take on home mortgage interest and combined state and local income and property taxes.
+The TCJA limits the amount of certain deductions you can take on home mortgage interest and combined state and local income and property taxes.

-Will you claim a lot of itemized tax deductions when filing your 2018 returns?
-Time will tell, but a quick review of your 2017 tax return might help, particularly if your total deductions fell well below the new higher standard deduction amounts.
+Will you claim a lot of itemized tax deductions when filing your 2022 returns?
+Time will tell, but a quick review of your 2021 tax return might help, particularly if your total deductions fell well below the higher standard deduction amounts.
 A little knowledge — and perhaps some help from a tax advisor — might better prepare you to make your potential savings work toward your financial goals.